stefanZorcic/scaling-book/roofline.md

 \text{Intensity}(\text{matmul}) > \text{Intensity}(\text{TPU}) \implies B > \frac{1.97e14}{8.20e11} = 240
 \end{equation}$$

-This is a reasonable assumption for Transformer matmuls since for most of our models we have our local batch size in tokens $$B < 1024$$ but $D$ and $F > 8000$.
+This is a reasonable assumption for Transformer matmuls since for most of our models we have our local **token** batch size $B < 1024$ but $D$ and $F > 8000$.
 Thus we become compute-bound when our local batch size is greater than 240 tokens, a very simple rule!

-<p markdown=1 class="takeaway">**Takeaway:** for a bfloat16 matmul to be compute-bound on most TPUs, we need our local batch size in tokens to be greater than 240.</p>
+<p markdown=1 class="takeaway">**Takeaway:** for a bfloat16 matmul to be compute-bound on most TPUs, we need our local token batch size to be greater than 240.<d-footnote>Note that this is _not_ the batch size in the usual sense, where it means the batch size in sequences.
+It turns out most rooflines depend purely on the number of tokens, whether they belong to the same or different sequences.
+For instance if you have a batch size of 512 sequences of 4096 tokens on 128 GPUs, you have a total batch size of `512 * 4096 = 2M` tokens, and a local batch size of 16k tokens.</d-footnote></p>

 This comes with a few notable caveats we'll explore in the problems below, particularly with respect to quantization (e.g., if we quantize our activations but still do full-precision FLOPs), but it's a good rule to remember.
 For GPUs, this number is slightly higher (closer to 300), but the same conclusion generally holds.
 When we [decompose a big matmul into smaller matmuls](https://docs.jax.dev/en/latest/pallas/tpu/matmul.html#your-first-matrix-multiplication-kernel), the tile sizes also matter.<d-footnote>When we do a large matrix multiplication, we need to break it down into smaller tiles which fit into VMEM/SMEM/TMEM, the higher-bandwidth on-chip memory.
 This causes us to load chunks multiple times, so it's no longer quite true that we only load $O(N^2)$ bytes.
 Consider an $(m, k) \cdot (k, n)$ matmul with tile sizes $bm$, $bk$, $bm$.
 Let $tm = m / bm$, etc. Then the total FLOPs is $2 \cdot tm \cdot tn \cdot tk \cdot m \cdot bk \cdot bm$ and the total bytes are $2 \cdot tm \cdot tn \cdot (tk \cdot (bm \cdot bk + bk \cdot bn) + 2 \cdot bm \cdot bn)$.
 Ignoring the last term, we have an intensity of $bm \cdot bn / (bm + bn)$, which is similar to the above.</d-footnote> We'll discuss the lower-level GPU and TPU details in the [next section](../tpus).